What are the symptoms of spring allergies?

 Doctors treat spring allergies with a number of over-the-counter and prescription drugs.
 Over-the-counter allergy drugs are effective for many people and include the following:

-- Nasal spray decongestants relieve congestion and may clear clogged nasal passages faster than oral decongestants without some of the side effects.
+Nasal spray decongestants relieve congestion and may clear clogged nasal passages faster than oral decongestants without some of the side effects.